cezary13k/mysql-mcp/SECURITY.md

 - **npm updates** - npm upgraded to latest in image to patch bundled dependency CVEs
 - **SBOM generation** - Software Bill of Materials included with each image
 - **Provenance attestation** - Supply chain attestations for image verification

+### Router API TLS Certificate Bypass

+When connecting to MySQL Router's REST API with self-signed certificates, set `MYSQL_ROUTER_INSECURE=true`.
+This **temporarily disables TLS certificate validation** for Router API requests only.

+> **⚠️ CAUTION**: This bypasses certificate validation and is vulnerable to man-in-the-middle attacks.
+Only use in development/testing environments with trusted networks.

 ### Automated Security Scanning